*** This post will be updated as the new acronyms appear.

 Emoji: Visual Acronyms that Parents Should Know About

 Yet, some emojis have a completely different meaning when used by a teen.
+They are called sexual emojis.
 Here are the most used emoji acronyms that have a totally different meaning than they suggest:

 - 🍆 — Penis